AdaptiveCpp/AdaptiveCpp/doc/using-hipsycl.md

 For the following compilation flows, targets must be specified:

-* `cuda.*` - The target format is defined by clang and takes the format of `sm_XY`.
+* `cuda.*` - The target format is defined by `clang` and takes the format of `sm_XY`.
 For example:
-    * `sm_52`: NVIDIA Maxwell GPUs
+    * `sm_52`: NVIDIA Maxwell GPUs (e.g. GeForce GTX 980, TITAN X)
-    * `sm_60`: NVIDIA Pascal GPUs
+    * `sm_61`: NVIDIA Pascal GPUs (e.g. GeForce GTX 1080, TITAN Xp)
-    * `sm_70`: NVIDIA Volta GPUs
+    * `sm_70`: NVIDIA Volta GPUs  (e.g. Tesla V100, TITAN V)
-* `hip.*` - The target format is defined by clang and takes the format of `gfxXYZ`.
+* `hip.*` - The target format is defined by `clang` and takes the format of `gfxXYZ`.
 For example:
     * `gfx900`: AMD Vega 10 GPUs (e.g. Radeon Vega 56, Vega 64)
     * `gfx906`: AMD Vega 20 GPUs (e.g. Radeon VII, Instinct MI50)
-    * `gfx908`: AMD CDNA GPUs (e.g Instinct MI100)
+    * `gfx908`: AMD CDNA GPUs (e.g. Instinct MI100)

 ### Abbreviations

 For some compilation flows, abbreviations exist that will be resolved by AdaptiveCpp to one of the available compilation flows:

 * `omp` will be translated
     * into `omp.accelerated`
-        * if AdaptiveCpp has been built with support for accelerated CPU and the host compiler is the clang that AdaptiveCpp has been built with or
+        * if AdaptiveCpp has been built with support for accelerated CPU and the host compiler is the `clang` that AdaptiveCpp has been built with or
         * if `--acpp-use-accelerated-cpu` is set.
 If the accelerated CPU compilation flow is not available (e.g. AdaptiveCpp has been compiled without support for it), compilation will abort with an error.
-    * into `omp.library-only` otherwise
+    * into `omp.library-only` otherwise.
 * `cuda` will be translated
     * into `cuda.explicit-multipass`
         * if another integrated multipass has been requested, or another backend that would conflict with `cuda.integrated-multipass`.
-AdaptiveCpp will emit a warning in this case, since switching to explicit multipass can change interoperability guarantees (see the [compilation](compilation.md) documentation).
+AdaptiveCpp will emit a warning in this case, since switching to explicit multipass can change interoperability guarantees (see the [compilation documentation](compilation.md)).
-        * if `--acpp-explicit-multipass` is set explicitly
+        * if `--acpp-explicit-multipass` is set explicitly.
-    * into `cuda.integrated-multipass` otherwise
+    * into `cuda.integrated-multipass` otherwise.
-* `hip` will be translated into `hip.integrated-multipass`
+* `hip` will be translated into `hip.integrated-multipass`.

 Of course, the desired flows can also always be specified explicitly.

 ### Examples

-* `generic` - creates a binary that can run on all backends.
+* `"generic"` - creates a binary that can run on all backends.
 This also typically creates the fastest binaries.
-* `"omp.library-only;cuda.explicit-multipass:sm_61;sm_70"`  - compiles for the CPU backend and Pascal and Volta era GPUs
+* `"omp.library-only;cuda.explicit-multipass:sm_61;sm_70"` - compiles for the CPU backend and Pascal- and Volta-era GPUs.
-* `"omp;cuda:sm_70;hip:gfx906"`  - compiles for the CPU backend (library or accelerated), NVIDIA Volta era GPUs via explicit multipass, AMD Vega 20 GPUs
+* `"omp;cuda:sm_70;hip:gfx906"` - compiles for the CPU backend (library or accelerated), NVIDIA Volta-era GPUs via explicit multipass and AMD Vega 20 GPUs.
-* `"omp.accelerated;cuda:sm_70`" - compiles for the CPU backend (compiler accelerated) and NVIDIA Volta era GPUs.
+* `"omp.accelerated;cuda:sm_70"` - compiles for the CPU backend (compiler-accelerated) and NVIDIA Volta-era GPUs.
-* `"omp;cuda-nvcxx"` - compiles for the CPU backend and NVIDIA GPUs using nvc++
+* `"omp;cuda-nvcxx"` - compiles for the CPU backend and NVIDIA GPUs using `nvc++`.

 ### Offloading C++ standard parallelism

 See [here](stdpar.md) for details on how to offload C++ standard STL algorithms using AdaptiveCpp.

-## All the flags: acpp --help
+## All the flags: `acpp --help`

-The full excerpt from `acpp --help` follows below.
-Note the options can also be set via environment variables or corresponding CMake options.
+The full output obtained when running `acpp --help` is provided below.
+Note that the options can also be set via environment variables or the corresponding CMake options.
 Default values can be set in the `/acpp/install/path/etc/AdaptiveCpp/*.json` files.
 ```
-acpp [AdaptiveCpp compilation driver], Copyright (C) 2018-2023 Aksel Alpay and the AdaptiveCpp project
+acpp [AdaptiveCpp compilation driver], Copyright (C) 2018-2024 Aksel Alpay and the AdaptiveCpp project
-  AdaptiveCpp version: 23.10.0+git.2d0c6b6f.20240226.branch.develop
+  AdaptiveCpp version: 24.06.0+git.8cf7a902.20241001.branch.develop
   Installation root: /install/path
   Plugin LLVM version: <version>, can accelerate CPU: <bool>
   Available runtime backends: